dan36poars/upload-images-backend/README.md

 look at [documentation](https://github.com/expressjs/morgan) for more details

 ## Multer
-Multer feature is a middlware multipart/form-data handler set the type file attribute in form and setting the multer to get the fieldname.
+Multer feature is a middlware multipart/form-data handler.
+Set the type file attribute in form and setting the multer to get the fieldname
+from form.

 `$ npm install -s multer`